phylum-dev/phylum-ci/docs/gitlab_ci.md

   # NOTE: These are examples.
 Only one script entry line for `phylum-ci` is expected.
   script:
     # Use the defaults for all the arguments.
+    # The default behavior is to only analyze newly added dependencies against
+    # the risk domain threshold levels set at the Phylum project level.
     - phylum-ci

+    # Consider all dependencies in analysis results instead of just the newly added ones.
-    # Only analyze newly added dependencies.
-This can be useful for existing code bases that
+    # The default is to only analyze newly added dependencies, which can be useful for
-    # may not meet established project risk thresholds yet, but don't want to make things worse.
+    # existing code bases that may not meet established project risk thresholds yet,
+    # but don't want to make things worse.
+Specifying `--all-deps` can be useful for
+    # casting the widest net for strict adherence to Quality Assurance (QA) standards.
-    - phylum-ci --new-deps-only
+    - phylum-ci --all-deps

     # Some lockfile types (e.g., Python/pip `requirements.txt`) are ambiguous in that
     # they can be named differently and may or may not contain strict dependencies.